cloudfoundry-community/sample-go-windows-boshrelease/README.md

 Let's do the latter as the most interesting example but least invasive to any existing deployments.

 First, update the cloud-config with a new `vmtypes` entry named `default-windows`.
-The following will update `default-windows` if it already exists.
+The following will update `default-windows` if it already exists, and set `compilation.vm_type` too.

 ```
 cat > cloud-config-vmtypes-default-windows.yml <<EOF